Authentic Nashville Hot Chicken Recipe

 Nashville Hot Chicken Tenders

 Use chicken tenderloins instead of thighs for a quicker cooking option.
-Reduce frying time to 8-10 minutes.
+Reduce frying time to 8–10 minutes and check for 165°F internal temperature.
+Tenders are also easier to eat on a sandwich bun.

 Nashville Hot Chicken Sandwich